oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=[{
     img: 'work/timedesigner/fullapp.jpg',
-    alt: '@@@'
+    alt: 'A scenario with multiple experiences selected.'
   }],
-  caption='Selecting a color for experiences in a TimeDesigner schedule' ) }}
+  caption='Selecting a color for experiences in a TimeDesigner schedule.'
+) }}

 In the years